Wilfred/difftastic/docs/parser.md

 In the first three expressions `+` is a binary operator, while in the last one `+` is an unary operator referring to local call argument.

-To correctly tokenize all the cases, we have a special `_before_unary_operator` empty token and use external scanner to tokenize

 To correctly tokenize all cases we use external scanner to tokenize a special empty token (`_before_unary_operator`) when the spacing matches `a +b`, which forces the parser to pick the unary operator path.